Rabios/Rabios/first_raylib_stuff.md

 ## Success and failure in the same time
 I did implemented features like grenade,Shooting,And even armors!

-In same time,I failed doing jump mechanics and also there was a problem i need someone help me and solve it,Is the camera orbiting the gun.
+In same time,I failed doing jump mechanics and also there was a problem i still need someone and help me and solve it,The camera orbits the gun.

 ## Source code
 Will release in this month very soon,So please wait for some time...